 The most popular spectator points are near the Aid Stations.
-These are the only location where the courses are near roads.
+These are the only locations where the courses are near roads.
 See the Google Map of Birkie Trail Run Events for locations.
-If you are planning to cheer on a runner at an aid station, please keep away from the immediate are around the workers.
+If you are planning to cheer on a runner at an aid station, please keep away from the immediate area around the workers.
 The Fire Tower Aid Station is on a very rough road and is only accessible by a vehicle with high clearance.

 Every participant in the Birkie Trail Run, Relay & Trek events will receive a commemorative t-shirt and a ticket for a post-race BBQ meal, including your first Birkie Brewski Beer or soda for free!

 A total pursue of $4300 will be awarded to top overall and Master (40+) male and female finishers in the half marathon according to the table below.

 |Place||Prize Money (US $)|